Cake, cash and life after The Apprentice

 - What do we know?

-- According to the Federation of Bakers, the UK bakery market is worth £3.6 billion and is one of the largest markets within the wider food industry.
-However, craft bakery brands like Alana Spencer’s Ridiculously Rich make up only 5% of the industry’s total value.
+- According to the Federation of Bakers, the UK bakery market is worth £3.6 billion.
+However, craft bakery brands like Alana’s Ridiculously Rich make up just 5% of the industry’s total value.

 - What do we not know?

-- How the market for ready-made baked goods will change in the future.
-One factor to consider is that home baking has rocketed in popularity in recent years — partly thanks to the success of the TV show The Great British Bake Off.
-Figures from Harris Interactive show that 19% of Britons were baking on a weekly basis in 2016.
-A poll by The Grocer the following year found that this figure had jumped to 34%.
+- How the market for ready-made baked goods will change.
+One factor to consider is that home baking has rocketed in popularity — partly thanks to The Great British Bake Off.

 - Refusing to be persuaded or change your mind.